synnaxlabs/synnax/docs/CONTRIBUTING.md

 >
 > ― Antoine de Saint-Exupéry, Wind, Sand and Stars

-# 0 - Our Vision

-At Synnax, we build software to strengthen our connection with the physical world.
-We provide the foundational tools that empower teams to develop revolutionary technologies that advance humanity.

-Software is the most important technology humanity may ever develop.
-Let's use it to strengthen the connection with the world we live in.

-We provide the foundational tools that empower teams to develop revolutionary technologies that advance humanity.

-[//]: # (developing high bandwidth data links between computer systems and hardware infrastructure,)

-[//]: # (we're empowering the emergence of sustainable, revolutionary technologies that advance)

-[//]: # (humanity towards a state of harmony with the universe we inhabit.)

 # 1 - Product

 Making meaningful contributions to Synnax starts with having a clear understanding of